chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 [ws-6.06]: https://winningslowly.org/6.06/
 [nr]: https://newrustacean.com

 ### Open Source Software

 #### TypeScript and Ember.js

-I am presently a member of the Ember.js Framework and Typed Ember core teams, the latter of which I founded in 2017.
-The efforts of the Typed Ember Core team ultimately led to the adoption of TypeScript as an officially supported language for Ember, including the development of a [Semantic Versioning for TypeScript Types spec](https://www.semver-ts.org), a [best-in-class language server](https://github.com/typed-ember/glint), and the only attempted gradual migration path from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) to natively-published types.
+I founded the Ember.js TypeScript team in 2017 and led it until I resigned in September 2023.
+I was part of the Ember.js Framework team February 2022–May 2023.
+The efforts of the Ember TypeScript team ultimately led to the adoption of TypeScript as an officially supported language for Ember, including the development of a [Semantic Versioning for TypeScript Types spec](https://www.semver-ts.org), a [best-in-class language server](https://github.com/typed-ember/glint), and the only attempted gradual migration path from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) to natively-published types.

 #### Volta